Reeveo/e-sign-uk/Project/Overview.md

 * Users can add one or more signers to a document.
 * Users can specify the signing order (sequential workflow).
 * Users can designate recipients who receive the final, fully executed document (can include signers and non-signers).
+*
+* **4.2.1 Document Preparation Workflow**
+* The typical user workflow for preparing a document for signing after initial upload is as follows:
+* 1.  **Upload Document:** The user uploads a PDF document via the `DocumentUpload` component on their Dashboard (FEAT-DOC-01).
+* 2.  **System Processing:** The system securely stores the document (Supabase Storage), creates a corresponding record in the database, and redirects the user to the dedicated Document Preparation page (`/documents/[documentId]/prepare`).
+* 3.  **Add Signers:** Using the `SignerInput` panel, the user adds the names and email addresses of all required signers (Part of FEAT-DOC-03).
+* 4.  **Set Signing Order:** The user defines the sequence in which signers must sign the document (Part of FEAT-DOC-03).
+* 5.  **Place Fields:** The user utilizes the `FieldPalette` and the `DocumentPreparationArea` (which includes the `PdfViewer`) to drag and drop required signature fields (Signature, Initials, Date Signed, Text Box, etc.) onto the document preview (FEAT-DOC-02).
+* 6.  **Assign Fields:** For each placed field, the user selects the field and uses the `FieldProperties` panel (or similar mechanism) to assign it to a specific signer added in step 3 (FEAT-DOC-02).
+* 7.  **Save Preparation:** The user saves the current state.
+This action persists the added signers, their order, the placed fields (type, position, assigned signer) to the database, associating them with the document record.
+The document is now ready to be sent (FEAT-DOC-04).
 * FEAT-DOC-04: Sending & Notifications:
 * Initiate the signing process, sending an email notification to the first signer in the sequence via Mailgun.
 * Email should contain a secure, unique link to the signing page.